 Saltar al contenido principal

-AHAs can help smooth out and brighten complexions.
+AHAs may help smooth out and brighten complexions.
 Let's take a closer look at what they do and what to know.

 Written by: Brienne Walsh

-A person wrapped in a towel stands among bottles of skin care products shown at the same size as the person.
+An illustration of a person wrapped in a towel standing among bottles of skin care products shown at the same size as the person.

-For a brighter, smoother complexion, one group of acids may be helpful.
+For a brighter, smoother complexion, alpha hydroxy acids (AHAs) may be helpful.
 Discover what they are, what exactly they can do and how to incorporate them into a skin care routine.

 En este artículo:

-Alpha hydroxy acids (AHAs) are types of organic acids naturally present in sugarcane, fruit and sour milk.1 Yes, we're talking lactic acid, glycolic acid and even citric acid - and they're in many cosmetics that help some people support their complexion.
-These potentially helpful acids come in many different forms including chemical peels, gels, lotions and serums.
+AHAs are types of organic acids naturally present in sugarcane, fruit and sour milk.
+Yes, that means, glycolic acid, citric acid and lactic acid - and they're in many cosmetics that help some people support their complexion.
+These potentially helpful acids come in many different forms, including chemical peels, gels, lotions and serums.

-Studies suggest that these acids stimulate cell renewal and can contribute to a reduction in the appearance of wrinkles and fine lines.2
+Studies suggest that these acids stimulate cell renewal and can contribute to a reduction in the appearance of wrinkles and fine lines.

 Types of alpha hydroxy acids